Vishrutkev/PixelBlur/README.md

 Ensure you have Java Development Kit (JDK) installed on your system.

-run the program and enter "flower" on the command line and it will open thr GUI.
+run the program and enter "flower" on the command line and it will open the GUI.

 ## Usage